department-for-transport-public/D-TRO/README.md

 - Validation rules
 - Example JSON D-TRO files

-Updated Interface Control Documents (ICDs) for Publishers and Consumers (specifying the API interface for data extraction, supply and publication) were updated on 10 October 2024 and are applicable to v3.2.4.
+Updated Interface Control Documents (ICDs) for Publishers and Consumers (specifying the API interface for data extraction, supply and publication) are applicable to v3.3.1.

 See Issue #1 for more details:

 https://github.com/department-for-transport-public/D-TRO/issues/1

+Our GitHub folder structure has been updated to make it easier to find documents relating to the latest and other supported versions of the Data Specification.

 The list of SWA codes is available at: